Romansh people: Contemporary situation

-In the late 1980s and 1990s, debate about the future role of Switzerland within what was going to become the European Union prompted a reawakening of "the long-dormant Romansh national movement".
-Elements within this movement advocated an ultimate transfer of sovereignty from the Swiss Confederation to a future Federal Europe.
+In the late 1980s and 1990s, debate about Switzerland's role in what became the European Union prompted a reawakening of "the long-dormant Romansh national movement".
+Elements within this movement advocated a transfer of sovereignty from the Swiss Confederation to a future Federal Europe.
 A 1996 referendum strengthened the status of Romansh in Switzerland, permitting its use at the federal level.

 There is no general sense of unity within "Rumantschia" due to regional separation and dialectal variations.
-Rumantsch Grischun was an attempt launched in the 1980s to introduce an artificial standard version of Rumantsch; but acceptance of this standard has been limited.
+Rumantsch Grischun was an attempt launched in the 1980s to introduce a standard version of Rumantsch, but acceptance of this standard has been limited.
 There are instead five written dialects, each with its own orthography: Sursilvan, Sutsilvan, Surmiran, Putèr and Vallader.

-As of 2000, areas with a majority of native Rumantsch speakers were separated into four disconnected parts: Surselva (Sursilvan, Tuatschin), Schams (Sutsilvan), Albula/Surmeir (Surmiran) and Engadin with Val Mustair (Putèr, Vallader, Jauer).
+As of 2000, areas with a majority of native Rumantsch speakers were separated into four disconnected parts: Surselva (Sursilvan, Tuatschin), Schams (Sutsilvan), Albula/Surmeir (Surmiran) and Engadin with Val Müstair (Putèr, Vallader, Jauer).

 A renewed effort to introduce course material in Rumantsch Grischun for primary education was started in 2006.
 A cantonal law of 2006 aims to preserve the trilingual (Romansh, Italian, German) character of Grisons.
 It prescribes that primary schools, public signage and correspondence by the municipal authorities are to be exclusively in the historically predominant language as long as this language is spoken by at least 40% of the population.

 In cases where the population speaking the historically predominant language numbers between 20% and 40%, municipal authorities are obliged to offer official communication and primary education in this language alongside the majority language.

 In cases where the fraction of Romansh or Italian speakers is between 10% and 20%, authorities are obliged as a minimum to offer Romansh or Italian as a subject in primary education.